The Triumph of Sherlock Holmes

 The Triumph of Sherlock Holmes is a 1935 British mystery film directed by Leslie S. Hiscott and starring Arthur Wontner.
 It was based on the 1915 Sherlock Holmes novel The Valley of Fear by Arthur Conan Doyle.

-It is the fourth film in the 1931–1937 film series starring Wontner as Sherlock Holmes.
+It is a Flamingo Films production and the fourth film in the 1931–1937 film series starring Wontner as Sherlock Holmes.
+It is in the public domain.

 Plot

-Sherlock Holmes and Dr. Watson come out of retirement to investigate a mysterious murder.
-They find that an American criminal organisation called The Scowrers has asked evil mastermind Professor Moriarty to wreak vengeance on John Douglas, the informant who sent them to prison.
-Holmes outsmarts Moriarty, solves the murder and brings Moriarty to justice.

-Like all the films featuring Wontner as Holmes, this one has a contemporary 1930s setting, making the flashback sequence pitting undercover detective Douglas against the Scowrers somewhat problematical since, historically, the real-life incident on which this sequence is based, Pinkerton operative James McParland's infiltration of the Molly Maguires, occurred in the 1870s, a full half-century earlier.